Go to app

 What are the problems in the healthcare delivery system?

-The primary challenge in healthcare delivery systems is the shortage of qualified physicians and human resources specialists.
+The primary challenge in healthcare delivery systems is the shortage of qualified physicians and specialists.

 Epidemic and chronic diseases also directly impact the healthcare system and can cause a strain on a country's healthcare resources.